typedb/typedb-docs/0001-typedb/01-start/02-installation.md

    Take a note of the latest typedb-server version shown at the `Package` field and the correspondent `typedb-bin` package version shown at the `Depends` field.

-   If we want some other version of TypeDB installed, we can use the `apt show typedb-server=2.14.1` where `2.14.1` — is the version we need.
+   To get some other version of TypeDB installed, we can use the `apt show typedb-server=2.14.1`, where `2.14.1` — the version we need.

-5. Install TypeDB using the versions from the previous command (here we will use typedb-server version 2.15 for example):
+5. Install TypeDB using the versions from the previous command (here we will use typedb-server version `2.15` for example):

    <!-- test-ignore -->